U.S.-China Relations: What to Know

 Human rights and freedoms

-For decades, Communist Party leaders have been criticizing his dictatorship from the outside, calling it an intrusion on national sovereignty.
-But with Mr. Xi’s leadership doubling its iron-fist approach to differences, China’s struggle with the United States over values and freedoms has become more frequent.
+Communist Party leaders have for decades criticized his dictatorship from the outside, calling it an intrusion on national sovereignty.
+But with Mr. Xi’s party doubling its iron-fist approach to differences, China’s struggle with the United States over values and independence has become more frequent.

 Washington has imposed sanctions on Chinese officials over Beijing’s strong response to pro-democracy protests in Hong Kong in 2019.
 The Commerce Department has banned U.S. exports to companies involved in China’s crackdown in Xinjiang, the northwestern region where hundreds of thousands of Uighurs and other predominantly Muslim minorities have been detained for re-education and enlightenment.